01 of 07

 - Remove the old caulk with a handy tool called a retractable razor blade scraper.

-- Use the razor scraper to get all the old stuck-on caulk off both surfaces such as the tile and tub.
+- Use the razor scraper to get all the old stuck-on caulk off both adjoining surfaces, such as a ceramic tile wall and the lip of the tub or sink.
 Scrape it clean.

 - Vacuum up the debris and vacuum the open joint.